jin-park/Quine.jl/README.md

 ## Well why should I care?

-Definition of quine from wikipedia: A **quine** is a computer program which takes no input and produces a copy of its own source code as its only output.
+Definition of a quine from wikipedia: A **quine** is a computer program which takes no input and produces a copy of its own source code as its only output.
 If that isn't the coolest thing ever then I don't know what is.